 Just as most VPN services, TunnelBear claims to operate under a no-logs policy.
 What makes it stand out, however, is its determination to prove the security of the VPN by ordering annual independent audits.
 While security is much is appreciated, it doesn’t change the fact that TunnelBear Inc. is based in Canada and was acquired by McAfee (a US company) in 2018.
 Neither country is a good place for data protection.

 TunnelBear VPN has managed to stay away from scandals and maintain a good reputation so far.
-Its free version, while only giving 500 MB, is a big plus when most competitors don’t even offer that.
+Its free version, while only giving 500 MB per month, is a big plus when most competitors don’t even offer that.
 The paid version of TunnelBear is a good choice as well if you’re not looking for top-notch privacy and anonymity.
 For those who just want to hide their IP address and unblock some content, TunnelBear should be more than enough.

 What TunnelBear VPN is good at